TianMyy/Algorithms-base-java/README.md

 ### General info
 This project includes all the code demos for the learning progress of data structure & algorithms based on Java.
 1. Sorts folder includes different type of sort algorithms.
-2. Lists folder includes Sequential List and Linked list data structures.
+2. Data-structure folder includes different data structures, such as List, Queue, Stack, Heap, Tree and Graph.

 ### Technologies
 Project is created with: